NYPL/refile-request-service/README.md

 Navigate to http://local.nypl.org:8084/api/v0.1/recap/refile-requests

-Note that this method should be sufficient for testing local development work, but does not emulate running the app on a Node image as it does when deployed.
+Note that use of docker-compose should be sufficient for testing local application code, but does not emulate running the app on a Node image as it does when deployed.
+This subtle environment difference should not matter unless something in the Node layer is under examination.

 Note that because SIP2 connections are blocked from all but AWS infractructure, you can not perform a successful test of the app locally at writing.
 You can, however, perform a not successful test.
 To _attempt_ to perform a refile request, POST to `https://local.nypl.org:8084/api/v0.1/recap/refile-requests`:
 ```